harsh4dev/LanChatroomNP/README.md

 ## 🧠 Authors

-- 👨‍💻 Harsh Chaudhary Kalwar - `harsh.221715@ncit.edu.np`
+- 👨‍💻 Harsh Chaudhary Kalwar - `221715`
-- 👨‍💻 Pranil Poudel - `pranil.221734@ncit.edu.np`
+- 👨‍💻 Pranil Poudel - `221734`

+📅 **Project Demo Date:** _July 16, 2025 — 7:30 AM_

 ---

-## 💥 Let’s Chat Like It’s 1999
-> "We didn’t just learn sockets, we used them to connect people — byte by byte." 💬⚡
+## 💥 We Didn’t Just Use Sockets — We Built Communication.
+> "From raw bytes to real messages — this chat system is ours." 💬⚡